brylianrst/Brilian-Portofolio/Part2 Final Project.md

 ## Interview Findings

 I already completed interviewing three people.
-These interviewees are ranging from student 23-30's, but i already remove all PII and any sensitive information.
+These interviewees are ranging from student 24-31's, but i already remove all PII and any sensitive information.

 I already documented the findings from the interviews, including specific insights and observations, key quotes and other learnings.

 > Detail the findings from my interviews.

-### (Student, Female, 24)
+### (Student, mid 20's)

 #### Can you tell me what you think this is?
 Article about climate change due to massive energy consumption